wix-playground/dapperdox/docs/author-overlays.md

           - `{operation-ID}.md` - Overlay applied to a specific method, identified by operation, for all APIs in all specifications.
           - `{method-name}.md` - Overlay applied to all methods with this HTTP method name, across all APIs in all specifications.
           - `method.md` - Overlay applied to all API methods.
+          - `specification_list.md` - Overlay applied to the specification list page.
+          - `specification_summary.md` - Overlay applied to all specification summary pages.
         - `resource/`
           - `resource.md` - Overlay applied to all resource pages.
     - `sections/` - Contains additional documentation and overlays for specific OpenAPI specifications.